DSPT Independent Assurance and Audit 2024-25 (07 October 2024)

-Guidance for all NHS Trusts, ICBs, CSUs, DHSC Arms Length Bodies, Independent Providers who have been designated Operators of Essential Services and IT Suppliers to have a DSPT Audit to the required mandatory scope and framework methodology.
+Guidance for all Independent Providers who have been designated Operators of Essential Services and IT Suppliers to have a DSPT Audit to the required mandatory scope and framework methodology.
+Summary guide for NHS Organisations is now available with detailed guidance to follow.

 Background:

-All DSPT independent assessment/audit providers must follow the guidance provided at: DSPT Independent Assessment Guides
+All DSPT independent assessment/audit providers for IT Suppliers and Independent Providers who have been designated Operators of Essential Service must follow the 24-25 guidance at: DSPT Independent Assessment Guides.

 The purpose of the guidance is to enable better assurance of DSPT submissions by increasing standardisation and harmonisation across assessments.
 It will also facilitate a better understanding of data security and protection risk themes across the health and care system.

-It is mandated via the NHS Standard Contract and the DSPT requirement that the following NHS organisations annually complete a DSPT audit/independent assessment following this guidance
+It is mandated via the NHS Standard Contract and the DSPT requirement that the following organisations annually complete a DSPT audit/independent assessment following this guidance:

 Organisational Requirements:

-Organisations must ensure that their audit provider follows the mandated scope which for this year (mandatory evidence items only) is set out in the DSPT Independent Assessment Guide and detailed below:
+Independent Providers who have been designated Operators of Essential Service and IT Suppliers must ensure that their audit provider follows the mandated scope which for this year is set out in the DSPT Independent Assessment Guide and detailed below.

 2.2 Staff contracts set out responsibilities for data security